halfriver/Python-Practice/README.md

 ### Countdown Clock
 - Create a program that allows the user to choose a time and date, and then prints out a message at given intervals (such as every second) that tells the user how much longer there is until the selected time.
-- Subgoals:
+- If your program asks for the year, month, day, hour, etc. separately, allow the user to be able to type in either the month name or its number.
 - If the selected time has already passed, have the program tell the user to start over.
-  - If your program asks for the year, month, day, hour, etc. separately, allow the user to be able to type in either the month name or its number.
-  - TIP: Making use of built in modules such as time and datetime can change this project from a nightmare into a much simpler task.
+- Hint: Making use of built in modules such as time and datetime can change this project from a nightmare into a much simpler task.

 ### Turn Based Pokemon Style Game
 - Write a simple game that allows the user and the computer to take turns selecting moves to use against each other.
-- Both the computer and the player should start out at the same amount of health (such as 100), and should be able to choose between the three moves:
+- Both the computer and the player should start out at the same amount of health (such as 100), and should be able to choose between three moves (give them names):
-  - The first move should do moderate damage and has a small range (such as 18-25).
+  - The first move should do a moderate amount of damage selected from a small range (such as 18-25).
   - The second move should have a large range of damage and can deal high or low damage (such as 10-35).
   - The third move should heal whoever casts it a moderate amount, similar to the first move.
 - After each move, a message should be printed out that tells the user what just happened, and how much health the user and computer have.
-Once the user or the computer's health reaches 0, the game should end.
-- Subgoals:
-  - When someone is defeated, make sure the game prints out that their health has reached 0, and not a negative number.
-  - When the computer's health reaches a set amount (such as 35%), increase it's chance to cast heal.
+- When the computer's health reaches a certain amount (such as 35%), increase its chance to cast heal.
-  - Give each move a name.
+- Once the user or the computer's health reaches 0 (make sure that it displays as 0 and not a negative number), the game should end.

 ### A Variation of 21
-If you do not know how 21 (AKA Blackjack) is played, reading the first couple of paragraphs of [this](https://en.wikipedia.org/wiki/Blackjack) wikipedia article may be beneficial.

-In this project, you will make a game similar to Blackjack.
+In this project, you will make a game similar to [Blackjack](https://bicyclecards.com/how-to-play/blackjack/).
 In this version:
 - There is only one player.
 - There are two types of scores: the game score and the round score.
 - The game score will begin at 100, and the game will last for five rounds.
-- At the beginning of the round, the player is given two random cards from a deck and they will be added together to make the player's round score.
+- At the beginning of the round, print the round number.
+The player is given two random cards from a deck and they will be added together to make the player's round score.
 - From here, the player has two options - draw another card to try to get their round score closer to 21, or they can end the round.
 - The player can draw as many cards as they want until they end the round or their round score exceeds 21.
 - At the end of the round, the difference between 21 and the round score is subtracted from the game score, and then the next round begins.
-After the five rounds, the player is given their total score and the game is over.
+- After the five rounds, the player is given their total score and the game is over.
+- Since this is a text base game, tell the user what is happening.
+For example, tell him/her when he/she draws a card, the name of the card, when they bust, etc.
 ---Other Information About The Game---
 - Aces are only worth 1.
+- All face cards are worth 10.
 - If a player busts, 21 is subtracted from their total score.
-- All face cards are worth 10.
-- So the point of your program is to allow the user to play the game described above.
 - Subgoals:
-  - At the beginning of each round, print the round number (1 to 5).
-  - Since this is a text base game, tell the user what is happening.
-For example, tell him/her when he/she draws a card, the name of the card, when they bust, etc.
   - Create a ranking system at the end of the game and tell the user their rank.
 For example, if the player finishes with 50-59 points they get an F, 60-69 is a D, 70-79 is a C, 80-89 is a B, and 90-100 is an A.
   - At the end of each round, print out the user's total score.
   - This may be the hardest part of the project, depending on how you wrote it.
 Make sure the deck has 4 of each type of card, and then remove cards as they are drawn.
 At the end of each round, make the deck have all of the cards again.